 - No twin-bedded rooms

-- It's expensive by Goan or Gokarnan standards - but it's a completely different experience (and bear in mind that rates include dinner)
+- It's expensive by Goan or Gokarnan standards – but it's a unique and lavish experience

 Best time to go